 To enjoy every minute with your partner, forget the “other half” mantra.
 Neither you nor your partner is a “half.”
-Each of you possesses unique interests, weaknesses, strengths, and aspirations.
+Each of you possesses your unique interests, weaknesses, strengths, and aspirations.
 It’s only when you both commit to each other while staying true to your individuality that genuine love happens.

 Remember that self-love isn’t selfishness, it’s acknowledging and embracing yourself while selflessly accommodating your partner’s needs and not disparaging them.